-Accessing student files
+Accessing student records

-Our administrative staff has access to student files.
-Faculty and the clinic coordinator may have access to specific information in student files when necessary.
-When a student file contains particularly sensitive or private information, such as medical information, this information may be stored in a separate secure location to ensure that it is only accessed by those who need to see it.
+Our administrative staff has access to student records.
+Faculty and the clinic coordinator may have access to specific information in student records when necessary.
+When a student record contains particularly sensitive or private information, such as medical information, this information may be stored in a separate secure location to ensure that it is only accessed by those who need to see it.